svx/gradle-quickstart/website/docs/quick-start-guides/getting-started.md

 </TabItem>
 </Tabs>

-## Conclusion
+## Summary

-Adjust below

-Congratulations!
+Congratulations 🎉 !!!

 You've successfully created a "Hello World" application using Gradle.

-You will learn the basics about the project root directory setup, build and settings files.
+The following list provides a quick summary of what you have achieved by working through this guide.

+- Cloned an example project from GitHub.
+- Learned about Gradle’s project and file structure.
+- Activated the Gradle Wrapper.
+- Built and ran the project.